RainbowMiner/RainbowMiner/README.md

     - "gtx1070,gtx1080,cpu"
     - "cpu,gpu"
     - "gpu#01,gpu#03"
-- **CPUMiningThreads** = enter the number of threads being used by CPU miners.
-For all cpuminer-opt derivates, the parameters "**-t [threads] --cpu-affinity [affinity]**" will be added to the miner's commandline.
-You may change this by adding your own "-t" and "--cpu-affinity" to the Params for the resp. miner in miners.config.txt.
-It affects all cpu miners, except FireIce and JceminerCpu (which can only be configured by editing config files)
+- **CPUMiningThreads** = enter the number of softwarethreads being used by CPU miners.
+Adds "-t [threads]" to commandline of cpuminer forks
+- **CPUMiningAffinity** = enter a hex number to define CPU mining core affinity (e.g. 0xAAAA).
+Adds "--cpu-affinity [affinity]" to commandline of cpuminer forks

+If you defined CPUMiningThreads or CPUMiningAffinity, you may override the values for single miner, by adding your own "-t" and "--cpu-affinity" to the field Params in miners.config.txt.
+ClaymoreCPU, FireIce and JceminerCpu are not affected by these settings.
+They can be finetuned by editing config files (see section MINERS)

 #### Select algorithms ####